 You should reach out to your physician before starting any exercise program, and ask specifically about what kind of activities might be best for you and if there’s anything you should avoid.

 It’s important to understand that any exercise comes with certain risks.
 A signed liability waiver is required before using any of our facilities.

 Our fitness experts are here to help you begin or continue your fitness journey and reach your fitness goals!

-This meeting with a certified fitness trainer provides you an opportunity to discuss your fitness goals and create a fitness plan for success.
-Additional services include—cholesterol screening, blood pressure, body fat composition, an orientation to our strength machines and more, depending on what’s most helpful to you.
-Your session is custom-built to help ensure that you have what you need to get the most out of the club.
+This meeting with a certified fitness specialist provides you an opportunity to discuss your fitness goals and create a plan for success.
+Additional services include cholesterol screening, blood pressure, body fat composition, an orientation to our strength machines and more, depending on what’s most helpful to you.
+Your session is custom built to help ensure that you have what you need to get the most out of the club.

 Every three months, we like to check in with you and do a very quick re-assessment that covers your weight, blood pressure, resting heart rate, body fat percentage, body mass index, and if you like, a cholesterol and glucose check.
-In addition, we want to hear how you’re exercise program is working for you, and if we can help modify or adjust it in any way for you.
+In addition, we want to hear how your exercise program is working for you, and if we can help modify or adjust it in any way.

 This is a complimentary part of your membership.
 Only the cholesterol/glucose check carries an additional fee of $25.